Jreedy98/amazon-store-sales-project/database-design/Notes re design decisions from concept to final.md

 Surrogate keys (PKs): Will use "_sk" within their name (e.g. product_sk, listing_sk).

-Natural keys: The original identifiers from the source data will be renamed with "amazon_" ahead of their name to clearly indiciate their origin (e.g., amazon_product_id, amazon_review_id).
+'column id' columns: The original identifiers from the source data will be renamed with "amazon_" ahead of their name to clearly indiciate their origin (e.g., amazon_product_id, amazon_review_id).

 Reasoning: This convention makes it immediately clear what the function of each key is. product_sk is for internal database joins, while amazon_product_id is for tracing a record back to the original CSV file.

 2. Moving from erd_2nf to erd_final: